weexteam/weex-pack/README.en.md

 - Configure the [Node.js] [1] environment and install the [npm] [2] package manager.
 - Configure iOS development environment:
     - Install [Xcode IDE] [3] to launch Xcode once so that Xcode automatically installs the Developer Tools and confirms the usage protocol.
+    - Install cocoaPods
 - Configure the Android development environment:
     - Install [Android Studio] [4] and open the new project.
 Open the menu bar, open the [AVD Manager] [5], the new Android emulator and start.
 (If you have installed [Docker] [6], close the Docker Server.)
     - Or just download the [Android SDK] [7], run the command line [AVD Manager] [8], create a new Android emulator and launch it.
+    - Make sure that Android build-tool version is 23.0.2

 ### Instructions